 When an element has changed enough that mabl is not confident it has found the right one, mabl attempts to auto-heal:

-- Standard auto-heal: Mabl looks for the best available match to the element model.
+mabl looks for the best available match to the element model.
 This process includes comparing partial matches to the model across the available elements on the page.

-- Advanced auto-heal: If standard auto-healing strategies do not find a good match, mabl attempts advanced auto-healing.
-Advanced auto-heal uses generative AI to identify semantic similarities with new text and meaningful attribute values to find a good match.
-If the best match is low confidence, the test step fails instead of auto-healing to an element that is a poor match.
+In cloud runs, if standard auto-healing strategies do not find a good match, mabl attempts GenAI auto-healing.
+GenAI auto-heal uses generative AI to identify semantic similarities with new text and meaningful attribute values to find a good match.

-If the step auto-heals, one of the following outcomes occurs:
+After mabl attempts an auto-heal, one of the following outcomes occurs:

 Local runs and auto-heal

 For local runs, mabl uses models from the most recent cloud runs to find the correct element.
-If a strong match isn't found during a local run, mabl uses standard auto-healing strategies.
-Any attempted auto-heals in local runs are not saved as auto-heal insights and do not impact the element history, even if the test run passes.
+If a strong match isn’t found during a local run, mabl uses standard auto-healing strategies.
+GenAI auto-heal is a cloud-only feature.
+Any attempted auto-heals in local runs are not saved as auto-heal insights and do not impact the element model, even if the test run passes.

-Ad hoc cloud runs and auto-heal
+Ad hoc runs and auto-heal